Inclusive Event Planning

-Familiarize yourself with stair-free pathways in the vicinity of the event (e.g., parking lot to main entrance) and to notable locations around campus, especially the Bookstore, Main Quad, Hoover Tower, etc.
+Familiarize yourself with step-free pathways in the vicinity of the event (i.e., parking lot to the main entrance) and to notable locations around campus, especially the Bookstore, Main Quad, Hoover Tower, etc.

-Know ahead of time where the accessible bathroom is, and how to get to it from your event location.
+Know ahead of time where the accessible restroom is and how to get to it from your event location.

-Q: Do you have a teletypewriter (TTY) or telephone device for the deaf (TDD) available?
+Q: Do you have a teletypewriter (TTY) or Telecommunications Device for the Deaf (TDD) available?

 Answer: Yes, there are several public TTYs on campus.

 Q: How can I obtain an assistive listening device (ALD)?

 Some campus auditoriums have permanent ALD equipment (through the PA system), including Memorial Auditorium and Annenberg.
 ALDs can also be ordered through Event Services for other venues (please allow one week's advance notice).
 It's helpful to have a designated event staff member in charge of disability-related accommodations and equipment (this person would be responsible for knowing where the ALDs are located and how to assist someone if such a request is made).